lukasz-b96/Intern-2-Task/README.md

 - In e-mail input, I stick to the task proposal and just validate that\
   If the string contains at least one "." and at most one "@" (I could use regex)
 - Then, I created two simple reusable components: CustomInput and Checkbox
-- Solution does not contain any styling so to have new lines I used <br/> tags
+- Solution does not contain any styling so to have new lines I used "<br />" tags

 ### Optional Requirements: